 If you choose the wrong Web Hosting, then it will affect both your WordPress SEO and traffic.
 Because of this, your website will be mostly in downtime and your site will load very slowly.
 I have created a list of some of the best web hostings that you can use – 5 Best and Cheapest Web Hosting Companies

 3. Installing WordPress Incorrectly

 However, all web hosting companies allow to install WordPress with 1-click.
 But there are many users who manually install by downloading WordPress zip file from WordPress.org.
-In this case, some bloggers make a mistake.
+In this case, some bloggers make some common mistakes.
 I recommend you install it with 1-click.
 Here’s a guide – How to Install WordPress the RIGHT WAY

 4. Not Using Maintenance or Coming Soon Page